 11

-How we act can feel like our authentic selves, even if it is not.
-Some motivations are programmed into us by culture.
-Culture does set up roles for us to do, though acting in roles that society constructed for you does not always change who you can be.
-Do not deny the importance of values people give their private motivations.
+How we act can sometimes feel like our authentic selves, even if it isn’t.
+Some motivations are programmed into us by culture, and culture establishes roles for us to fulfill.
+Although acting in roles that society constructed for us does not always change who you can be.
+Do not deny the importance of the values that people give to their private motivations.
 People have no diversity without the selfish motivations that make us diverse.
 Without these differences, we will end up performing in a uniform collective.
-People think a clothing style is for a specific image, and then a person can wear that style and use the style as a tool for personal discovery.
+People often think that a clothing style is for a specific image, and then a person can wear that style and use it as a tool for personal discovery.
 Performing what culture chooses for us is not always easy because fashion changes, and you do not want your outfit to give the wrong message.

 “As performance which is performative, gender is an ‘act,’ broadly construed, which constructs the social fiction of its own psychological interiority.”
 (Butler, 1988)

 Such a poststructuralist understanding gives the impression that our self can be installed in a person like an upgrade.
-I disagree because people have inclinations before culture tells them how to do it.
+I disagree because people have inclinations before culture dictates how to do things.
 People can have a preference before they know how to do it.
 And if our fundamental desires are not caused by culture, the inner calling cannot be explained by sociology.

 If you read any recent sociological literature, you might have noticed the word “gender” being used more often than it was a few years ago.
 Confused ideas about gender are now so common that even a Supreme Court Judge can’t tell you what a woman is.
 Communists know the difference between a man and a woman, but they will not say it because the words we all use are no longer part of their new speak dictionary.
 They will accuse anyone who refuses to use their words of practicing junk science, but when did politics become good science?
-They act like Lycsenko in the way they try to eliminate all opposition.
+They act like Lysenko in the way they try to eliminate all opposition.
 To fit the revolution, you must become a socially constructed performance where the abnormal becomes normal.
-A person might find themselves In a situation where they are required to say that transexuals are real women.
-The people who make this requirement know that normal people might disagree, but they do not respect the normal person’s intelligence.
-They want to humiliate the normal person.
-They keep society under control with constant humiliation.
-So they convinced society to use words such as gender, and soon, the mother and father will become UnWords, and the revolution will be complete.
+A person might find themselves in a situation where they are required to say that trans women are real women.
+The people who impose this requirement are aware that ordinary people might disagree, but they do not respect the intelligence of the general public.
+They want to humiliate ordinary people.
+They maintain social control through constant humiliation.
+So, they convinced society to use words such as ‘gender,’ and soon, the words ‘mother’ and ‘father’ will become UnWords, and the revolution will be complete.
+A normal person could define a woman as an adult human female, but we shouldn’t have to.
+The difference between Mama and Papa is something infants can figure out.
+When you are required to contradict the obvious, you are in a Maoist struggle session.

-I thought acting as a different sex was okay to do before it became fashionable.
 I never used the word gender because I do not talk like a communist.
 Instead of using sneaky words, such as gender, we should talk realistically.
 Biology classes use the word sex in descriptions of reproduction.
 Homo sapiens require two types of people to produce a baby, and the differences between the two types are not social constructs.
 However, sometimes people feel born in the wrong body and choose to change their body to fit the portal inside.
 However, a modified person is not identical to the desired type.
-Current technology does not allow complete change.
+Current technology does not permit a complete overhaul.

-We organize many social activities around the belief that masculinity and femininity are real.
 People can get frustrated when others do not accept their character, though no one should ever be forced to accept your act.
 People have a right to reject you.
-They might not be the bad guys; you might be making acceptance difficult.
-So don’t blame society for issues that you gave yourself.
+Our culture organizes many social activities around the belief that masculinity and femininity are real.
+In some situations, they might not be the bad guys; you might be making acceptance difficult.
+So, don’t blame society for issues that you’ve created yourself.
 Try to get along with people.
 Homo sapiens are good at forming functioning communities where people work together.
 I avoid social negotiations.
 Don’t become a loner like me.
 Out here is not fun.

 Sometimes, people let other people choose their character.
-We spend a lot of time trying to fit social norms, concerning ourselves with how others see us.
+We spend a lot of time trying to fit social norms, preoccupied with how others perceive us.
 Fashions influence what people consider desirable, and in certain situations, you can accept those influences as part of you.
-For example, a person might want to look attractive, so they try to fit standards invented by white men, and that is fine if it works for the person.
+For example, a person might want to look attractive, so they try to fit standards invented by white men; that is fine if it works for them.
 There is no reason to fight something we do not need to fight unless cultural influence prevents people from living the way the Animal wants to live.
-Too many people feel they live the wrong life, though society accepts how they live.
+Many people feel they are living the wrong life, despite society’s acceptance of their lifestyle.
 These people are in the wrong part of society.
 They need to find a place where cultural influences fit their Animal.

 Our Nature includes the physical parts, the ghost in the machine, our social connections with other people, and our connection to the environment.
 For a guide, we all have an Animal to use as the foundation on which to build a life.
 Start by saying yes to whatever desire feels right.
 You will take several wrong paths and discover desires that activate all kinds of trouble.
 Don’t reject all desires because of a few bad ones.
-People might need to change to fit a role or sometimes stop changing.
+People might need to change to fit a role, or sometimes stop changing.
 Anyone raised in a civilized society will be confused, but everything will seem right when you find the right path where life feels like the best of all possible worlds.
-How we choose to see the world also affects our view of ourselves.
-Seeing Nature as a problem could create a different image of the self from the image created by having faith in Nature.
+How we choose to perceive the world also affects our self-perception.
+Perceiving nature as a problem can create a different image of oneself compared to the one created by having faith in Nature.
 I noticed that people who are comfortable with the world around them tend to be comfortable with themselves.

+This consumer culture has turned us into desiring machines.
+I am trying not to be just another drone in the collective.
+While walking down that beach in Florida, I wanted to find freedom.
+I assumed that this would require me to understand my own abilities and limitations.
+It would also require me to understand the world around me.
 Some philosophers think the part of you that can do philosophy is God.
 Some poets think the part of you that can do poetry is God.
 Some mathematicians think God is math.
-These people are trying to connect whatever they do with the biggest of the big.
-Sometimes, people call these superpowers to help them when they feel down.
+These people are trying to connect whatever they do with the most significant aspects of significance.
+Sometimes, people call on these superpowers to help them when they feel down.
 They are probably lying to themselves.
-So what is the Animal?
-It is not necessarily biology or culture.
-It is part of a third category.
+I chose to follow the Animal within.
+So, what is the Animal?
+It is not necessarily a matter of biology or culture.
+It falls under a third category.
 Let us call it Grace.
-It was made by everything, and it lives in you.
-It was written in the stars and grows here on Earth.
 Do not confuse this part of you with more than what it needs to be, and do not assume it is less than what can be.
 The mind is always looking for strategies that seem to work.
 The mind finds itself inside the nature of Nature.
-Your mind began this discovery before you were born when you first moved around inside your mother; the discovery is the kind of person you are.
+Your mind began this discovery before you were born, when you first moved around inside your mother; the discovery is the kind of person you are.
 The Animal makes you natural.
+It was made by everything that made you.
 There is nothing supernatural about it.

 Next Page Chapter 15